RaiyanJahangir/MammoFind-Demo/README.md

 ### Then start the Flask Server by running app.py
 This code activates the Flask server and connects the LLM to the web interface for chatting.
+Make sure you change the model name you would like to use in app.py

 For Windows
 ```